-During the wetter years, the biggest focus would be the fuel loading of annual grasses.
-When the annual grasses reach a certain threshold (Appendix F), the permittee may utilize targeted/prescribed grazing in typically the winter pastures on the allotment (Appendix L, Map 5).
-The previous winter would drive when the cattle would graze the cheatgrass the following season (fall through winter).
-Utilizing this approach allows the permittee to increase rest in areas of concern and focus more use on the more resilient sites.
-The Smith Creek Foothills would be avoided during the wet years so as to prevent grazing of toxic low larkspur, which causes cattle mortality.
+During the wetter years, the biggest focus will be the fuel loading of annual grasses.
+When the annual grasses reach a certain threshold (Appendix E), the permittee may utilize targeted grazing in typically the winter pastures on the allotment (Map 5).
+Utilizing this approach allows the permittee to increase rest in areas of concern (i.e., areas that may have had increased use previously, riparian areas, or areas with reduced dominant perennial grasses based on the ESDs) and focus use on the more resilient sites (i.e., sites that are within a stable state with predicted assemblages of dominant plant species based on the ESDs).
+The Porter Canyon Foothills would be avoided during the wet years so as to prevent grazing of toxic low larkspur (Delphinium nelsonii), which causes cattle mortality.